DrewCyber/ipfs-media-delivery-network/ipfs_publisher_prd_en.md

 #### 2.4.2 Creating and updating IPNS
 - On the first publish create an IPNS record
 - The IPNS record points to the current CID of the index file
+- Use active IPFS node (external or embedded) for IPNS operations
 - On index updates:
   - Update the IPNS record to the new CID
   - The IPNS hash remains the same